nasa/cumulus/docs/data-cookbooks/tracking-files.md

 This document covers setting up ingest to track primary and ancillary files under various file types, which will carry through to the CMR and granule record.
 Cumulus has a number of options for tracking files and publishing files to CMR under certain metadata elements or with specified file types.
-We will cover Cumulus file types, collection configuration, and effects on publishing to CMR.
+We will cover Cumulus file types, file type configuration, effects on publishing to CMR, and some common use case examples.

 ### File types